pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 ### How can I write logic based on the Pantheon server environment?

-Depending on your use case, there are three possibilities:
+There are three possibilities depending on your use case:

 - For web only actions, like redirects, check for the existence of `$_ENV['PANTHEON_ENVIRONMENT']`.
 If it exists, it will contain a string with the current environment (Dev, Test, Live, or Multidev environment names if they are present).
 Refer to our [Redirects](/domains/#redirect-to-https-and-the-primary-domain) guide for examples.